thanhnguyen2187/.phoenix/readme.md

 # Phoenix

 Personal declarative configuration files that shall rise from the ashes.
 An Ubuntu/Debian-based distro with `apt` is expected.
-Some other shell scripts that I want to store also go here.
+Other shell scripts that I want to store also go here.

 ## Bootstrap